 A great way to measure how much unique content you need is to measure the default word count of a blank product page.
 Count all the words that are used in your navigation, sidebar, footer and any text that is present on a blank product page.
-Make sure your unique text, exceeds that “default” word count in order to have a heavier weight on unique content.
+Make sure your unique text, exceeds that “default” word count to have a heavier weight on unique content.

-Obviously the more unique content you write for your product description will always be better for your SEO efforts.
+The more unique content you write for your product description will always be better for your SEO efforts.
 However, keep the following things in mind:

 Only write quality descriptive content that helps your customers make purchasing decisions.

 Don’t copy content from other websites.
 The search engines will penalize you for doing this.

 You may want to test what description word count helps with purchase conversion.
 Too much content might hurt.